medizininformatik-initiative/dup-nutriscope/ReadMe.md

 ### Objective

-The aim of this retrospective study is to analyze the prevalence and severity of disease-related of disease-related malnutrition in hospitalized patients in university hospitals, as this is associated with considerable clinical and economic consequences.
+The aim of this retrospective study is to analyze the prevalence and severity of disease-related malnutrition in hospitalized patients in university hospitals, as this is associated with considerable clinical and economic consequences.
 Medical documentation data recorded in various clinics will be used for this purpose.<br/> The goal is to clarify <br/>